Should Women Preach and Teach? Argula Von Grumbach

 It seems that when it is convenient, "every believer" refers to "men and women", and when it is inconvenient, "every believer" or "you" refers to men alone.

-My upcoming novel, "Out of Brokenness: The Forgotten Followers", tells the stories of two women eyewitnesses of Jesus who become disciples, patrons, and apostles.
+My upcoming novel, Forgotten Followers: from Broken to Bold, tells the stories of two women eyewitnesses of Jesus who become disciples, patrons, and apostles.
 It shines the light on every woman who interacted with Jesus in the Gospels, many of whom have been maligned, belittled, or forgotten altogether.

 #inspiration #empoweredwomen #womensfiction #womensfictionauthor #writer #christianfictionbooks #BiblicalFiction #feministtheology #shepreaches #sheteaches #amwriting #amediting #writingcommunity #whenshespeaks #jesusfeminist #whenwomenlead #womensupportingwomen #womanauthor